TheRenegadeCoder/sample-programs/README.md

 In other words, the program should get a string from the command line and reverse it using language utilities only.
 For example, in Java, StringBuilder would not be an appropriate library for the Reverse a String task.
-Meanwhile, in Python, slices are reasonable as they're features of the language.
+Meanwhile, in Python, slices would be appropriate as they're features of the language.

 The goal here is to demonstrate language features through IO and string manipulation, not library support.
+That said, it is possible that not all languages will be able to conform to these rules.
+In those cases, exceptions can be made.